ionic-team/ionic-docs/versioned_docs/version-v6/react/quickstart.md

 export default Home;
 ```

 In our component declaration, we're passing in `props` which is of type `RouteComponentProps` (imported from `react-router`).
 This `props` object gives us access to the history API from React Router, allowing us to push a new route onto the navigation stack.
-On our `IonFabButton`, we can add a click handler, and just call `props.history.push` and pass in the new route.
+On our `IonFabButton`, we can add a click handler, call `props.history.push` with it, and pass in the new route.
 In this case, we'll navigate to `new`.

 ```tsx
 <IonFabButton onClick={() => props.history.push('/new')} >